yazanabdulhafez/reading-notes/class-05.md

 DarkCyan

 Color pickers can help you find the color you want.

-XX It is important to ensure that there is enough contrast between any text and the background color (otherwise people will not be able to read your content).
+* It is important to ensure that there is enough contrast between any text and the background color (otherwise people will not be able to read your content).
-XX CSS3 has introduced an extra value for RGB colors to indicate opacity.
+* CSS3 has introduced an extra value for RGB colors to indicate opacity.
 It is known as RGBA.
-XX CSS3 also allows you to specify colors as HSL values, with an optional opacity value.
+* CSS3 also allows you to specify colors as HSL values, with an optional opacity value.
 It is known as HSLA.

 ## [CSS Text](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals)